rstudio/education.rstudio.com/content/blog/2020-11-16-BlackInDataWeek/index.markdown

 Today marks the first day of a week-long celebration called [`#BlackinDataWeek`](https://blkindata.github.io/).
-It is a week to amplify Black voices in `#informatics`, `#datascience`, & `#coding` around the world.
+Its aim is to amplify Black voices in `#informatics`, `#datascience`, and `#coding` around the world.
 The goals are to:

-1. Provide community and a support system for Black people in data across the Black diaspora.
+1. Providing community and a support system for Black people in data across the Black diaspora.

-2. Encourage growth in our professional and academic learning paths.
+2. Encouraging growth in our professional and academic learning paths.

-3. Elevate the voices and experiences of Black people working in data fields.
+3. Elevating the voices and experiences of Black people working in data fields.

 Read on to find out more about what events are planned, and how you can engage with [`#BlackinDataWeek`](https://blkindata.github.io/).